shroglck/open-pi-zero/README.md

 ### Training details

 The models were trained with learning rate 5e-5, global batch size 1024, and roughly 22k gradient steps (not fully converged based on validation action accuracy).
 Input to the model includes single image (256 tokens, no history), max 20 text tokens, 1 proprio token (no history), and 4 action tokens (chunk size 4).
-It took roughly 2 days on one L40 node (per GPU batch size 16 and thus gradient accumulation step 8), or 12 hours with H100s.
-Bfloat16 and 8-bit optimizer were used to reduce VRAM usage.
+It took roughly 2 days on one L40 node (per GPU batch size 16 and thus gradient accumulation step 8), or 12 hours with H100s. torch.compile, bfloat16, and 8-bit optimizer were used to reduce VRAM usage.
 Action and propriocetion data were normalized in [-1, 1].

 ### Inference speed

 Inference involves one forward pass through PaliGemma (saving KV cache), and then 10 flow matching steps through the action expert.
-With RTX 4090 and float32 and torch.compile disabled (used in training for reducing VRAM usage), inference takes 230ms, which is much worse than the 73ms from the Pi0 paper (see their Table I).
-The main difference lies in the 10 steps through the action expert: while Pi0 takes only 27ms for 10 steps, my current implementation takes 17ms per step.
+With RTX 4090 and float32, inference takes 230ms, which is much worse than the 73ms from the Pi0 paper (see their Table I).
+The main difference lies in the 10 steps through the action expert: while Pi's implementation takes only 27ms for 10 steps, mine takes 17ms per step.
 Flash/FlexAttention etc. might help.

 ### Eval results

 Bridge policies run all four predicted action steps, while fractal policies run the first two steps of the predicted four.
 <!-- This setup is practical given bridge data is 5Hz and fractal data is 3Hz, and the policy inference can be 4Hz. -->

-Success rates in **visual matching** setting in Simpler (results in visual aggregation setting coming soon)
+Success rates in **visual matching** setting in Simpler with float32 (results in visual aggregation setting coming soon)

 | Policy | Carrot on plate | Eggplant in basket | Spoon on towel | Stack cube |
 |:------:|:---------------:|:------------------:|:--------------:|:----------:|